Sufficient Explanations in Databases and their Connections to Database Repairs: Introduction

 \section{Introduction}

-The central aim of many scientific disciplines ranging from philosophy to computer science is the elucidation of cause-effect relationships among variables or events.
-In data management in particular, there is a need to represent, characterize and compute explanations for the results from query answering (QA). \ The notion of causality-based explanation for a query result was introduced in \cite{Meliou2010a}, on the basis of the deeper concepts of {\em counterfactual} and {\em actual causation}.
-This approach can be traced back to \cite{Halpern05}.
-Under this approach, explanations for query answers are provided in terms causes, which can be ranked according to their {\em degree of responsibility}.
-Causal responsibility \cite{Chockler04} quantifies the extent by which a cause contributes to an answer \cite{Meliou2010a,Meliou2011a,tocs}.
+In parallel to the developments of Explainable AI (XAI), there have been different proposals for Explainable Data Management (XDM), most commonly for providing explanations for query results.

-\begin{example} Consider the instance $D$ represented as a directed graph below, and also as a single binary relation $E$.
-The {\em tuple identifiers} (tids), $t_1$-$t_6$, are used to label edges in the graph.
-The Datalog $\mc{Q}$ on the RHS asks if there is a path connecting nodes $a$ and $b$. \phantom{oo}
+Early efforts were based on {\em data provenance}, which is still an active area of research \cite{BunemanKT01,tannen,ester24a,ester24b}. \ Independently, the notion of causality-based explanation for a query result was introduced in \cite{Meliou2010a}, on the basis of the deeper concepts of {\em counterfactual} and {\em actual cause} that can be traced back to \cite{Halpern05}.
+Tuples of a database (DB) instance become explanations for query answers.
+Even more, they can be quantitatively ranked, using {\em causal responsibility} \cite{Chockler04}, to quantify the extent by which a cause contributes to an answer \cite{tocs}.
+Responsibility becomes an {\em attribution score}, in the current terminology of XAI.